 I walked around the town.
 I found a fantastic old store full of baskets, olives, clay pots, spices, and cheeses.
 I bought some olives, basil, and a local cheese.
 I then walked to the Portára to watch the sunset.
 Back on Thetis I had an ouzo with the new olives.
 While sipping the ouzo, a van came along and gave me a map of Naxos and a card advertising the services of a local company that repairs marine engines.
 Am in Greece or in Malta?

 Later I went ashore and had a fairly good dinner at Popi’s restaurant: roast lamb and a salad with Naxian cheese.
-Everything here in Naxos is fine except for the inevitable high intensity sodium floodlights which illuminate the marina and prevent me from sleeping.
+Everything here in Naxos was fine except for the inevitable high intensity sodium floodlights which illuminated the marina and prevented me from sleeping.
 I improvised by blocking some of the direct light with the companionway doors.